Halloween Safety Tips for Dogs

 KEEP CANDY AND GOODIES OUT OF REACH

-If your kids like to dump out their candy after a night of of trick-or-treating a curious dog might just be lurking nearby to snatch a treat.
-Be sure to keep any chocolate or candy that contains artificial sweetener (called xylitol) away.
+If your kids (or you) like to go through their stash of candy after a night of trick-or-treating, be mindful that a curious pup might be lurking nearby to snatch a treat.
+Be sure to keep away chocolate, or artificially sweetened candy (called xylitol).
 These are the most toxic candies that your dog can get his paws on.

 As for all other candy, all that sugar can make your dog sick and can even lead to pancreatitis if consumed in large amounts.
 If you want your dog to join in on the Halloween festivities keep some doggy treats nearby.